 So, how are these foundational language models used?
 Their goal is to function as a basis that other individuals or businesses can build on for their own intents and purposes.
 Many companies and startups are already selling their own solutions, based on language models like GPT-3, to support activities, like writing, translating, sales intelligence, contact support, content moderation, healthcare, and much more.

-Is GPT-3 the best performing language model in 2022?
+Is GPT-3 the best performing language model?
 PaLM, MT-MLG & Chinchilla have lined up

 As it has been said, GPT-3 completely shed a new light on language models when it came out in 2020.
 After 2 years, which are geologic eras in AI time, the potential of GPT-3 is still widely admired.